TechDufus/FluxNodeInstall/docs/Getting_Started.md

 This is a quick guide to get you started with the `FluxNodeInstall` Ansible playbook.

+This project is meant to be [FORKED](https://docs.github.com/en/get-started/quickstart/fork-a-repo) and customized to your needs.
+It is not meant to be run as is.

 ## Requirements

 See the [Requirements](../README.md#requirements) section in the main README.